Information about the beautiful Pittwater

 I returned to Port Jackson after being absent eight days in the boats.
 Some of the people feeling the effects of rain, which had been almost constant, prevented my returning by land, as I intended, in order to examine a part of the country which appeared open and free from timber.'

-Problems Making a Will cut someone from your will
+Problems Making a Will how to make sure your will is legal